Respect Life Ministries

 Gabriel Network is an ecumenical project providing assistance to women and families facing crisis pregnancies.
 Assistance to the women and their unborn children include friendship and emotional support, financial assistance, education and employment opportunities, as well as links to other resources in the county.

-2. Lay Eucharistic Ministers and/or Deacons, as well as Rosary Ministers visit parishioners who are homebound, recuperating after hospital discharge, in home or institutional hospice, or in Nursing Facilities, or Senior Housing contact Ann Marie Labin.
+2. Lay Eucharistic Ministers and/or Deacons, as well as Rosary Ministers visit parishioners who are homebound, recuperating after hospital discharge, in home or institutional hospice, or in Nursing Facilities, or Senior Housing.
+Contact Ann Marie Labin, R.N.

 3. Transportation Ministry will provide transportation to and from medical appointments and/or church services.
 Contact Ann Marie Labin, R. N.